chrismbirmingham/hci-face/docs/troubleshooting.md

 The npm package may not be installed, particularly if you deleted it or switched branches.

 Fix: Reinstall with ```npm install``` before attempting to start again

+#### The visemes don't appear to run as long as the audio
+This is probably caused by more than one client to the viseme stream.
+Make sure you have only one face open.

+#### No expressions or visemes appear as directed
+Make sure the face is requesting messages from your computer's IP.
+You can find this with ifconfig and update the server_ip in face/src/app.js

 ## Backend Troubleshooting